 In Germany, girls from underprivileged backgrounds and refugee families are often excluded from sport activities.
 Both financial constraints and cultural concerns limit the ability of girls to participate in organized trainings.

-Based on the belief that girls of all backgrounds should be afforded the same opportunities as their male peers and based on the understanding of the role that sport can have in the development of young people and their social integration, HAWAR.help established the project Scoring Girls.
+Based on the belief that girls of all backgrounds should be afforded the same opportunities as their male peers and based on the understanding of the role that sport can have in the development of young people and their social integration, HÁWAR.help established the project SCORING GIRLS.

-On July 13, 2017, Martin Schulz, the former chair of the Social Democrats in Germany, visited the Scoring Girls exclaiming that, “We cannot overestimate the power of sports!”
+On July 13, 2017, Martin Schulz, the former chair of the Social Democrats in Germany, visited the SCORING GIRLS exclaiming that, “We cannot overestimate the power of sports!”

 EDUCATION ON AND OFF THE PITCH

 Led in German, the free-of-cost football trainings bring together refugee, migrant and German girls to form a team where it no longer matters what your background is.

 Professional Bundesliga player and winner of the Cologne citizens (link),Tugba Tekkal, the daughter of refugees from Turkey, begins and ends each training with a group discussion, where the girls talk about what is going on in their lives in Germany.
 Everyday the young people develop team spirit, fairness, confidence as well friendship and reliability.
 As SCORING GIRLS participant Hajen described, “SCORING GIRLS is a small family we are all friends and siblings.
 SCORING GIRLS motivates me in School and motivates me in my everyday life.”

 Beyond the pitch, the SCORING GIRLS visited a farm in the Cologne area where they learned about nutrition and collected produce to distribute to those without access to healthy food.
 Having fun together and learning at the same time ensures that the girls become active citizens.